reactive-python/reactpy-django/README.md

 # Only applies when not using Django's caching framework (see below).
 IDOM_WEB_MODULE_LRU_CACHE_SIZE: int | None = None

+# Maximum seconds between two reconnection attempts that would cause the client give up.
-# Max amount of time for client to attempt to reconnect.
-0 disables reconnection.
+# 0 will disable reconnection.
-IDOM_WS_RECONNECT_TIMEOUT: int = 604800
+IDOM_WS_MAX_RECONNECT_DELAY: int = 604800

 # Configure a cache for loading JS files
 CACHES = {